TykTechnologies/tyk-docs-hugo/tyk-docs/content/migration-to-tyk.md

     a.
 Depending on your setup, you might need to add it to every backend service.
 If you have a Load Balancer (LB), then it can be set at the LB level.

     b.
-Sometimes the LBs (like Application Load Balancers) do not support mTLS and then you need to find other solutions, like [Request Signing](#2-request-signing).
+Sometimes the LBs (like Application Load Balancers) do not support mTLS and then you need to find other solutions, like Request Signing (below).
 Another option that might be possible, is to front your services or your LB with an L7 API Gateway (Like Tyk!) to do mTLS with the Tyk Cloud Data Planes on Tyk Cloud.

 - You need to be able to update the list in case certificates expire or get revoked.

 **2. Request Signing**

 Tyk can [sign the request with HMAC or RSA]({{< ref "product-stack/tyk-gateway/release-notes/archived-releases/version-2.9.md#hmac-request-signing" >}}), before sending it to the API target.
 This is an implementation of an [RFC Signing HTTP Messages(draft 10)](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-10).
 This RFC was designed to provide authenticity of the digital signature of the client.
 In our flow, the Tyk Cloud Data Planes, as the client, using a certificate private key, will add a header signature to the request.
 The API, using a pre-agreed public key (based on a meaningful keyId identifier) will verify the authenticity of the request coming from your Tyk Cloud Data Plane.
- A limitation is that the APIs or LB need to implement this signature verification and be able to update the certificates as mentioned in [Mutual TLS or Client authorization](#1-mutual-tls-or-client-authorization).
+ A limitation is that the APIs or LB need to implement this signature verification and be able to update the certificates as mentioned in Mutual TLS or Client authorization (above).

 **3. IP Whitelisting**